sasa1977/parent/README.md

 Another benefit is that you can use other `Parent.GenServer` functions to work with children started with `start_child/1`.
 You can enumerate the children, fetch individual children by their name (child spec id), and know the count of alive child processes.
 This is where `Parent.GenServer` serves as a kind of a unique registry.

-Finally, if a child terminates, the behaviour will handle the corresponding `:EXIT` message, and convert it into the callback `handle_child_terminated(child_name :: term, pid, reason :: term, state)`.
+Finally, if a child terminates, the behaviour will handle the corresponding `:EXIT` message, and convert it into the callback `handle_child_terminated(child_name :: term, meta :: term, pid, reason :: term, state)`.
 This is the only callback specific to `Parent.GenServer`.

 This pretty much covers the `Parent.GenServer` behaviour.
 In my opinion, it's a fairly lightweight variation of the standard `GenServer`, which makes it fairly easy to reason about (assuming the user is already familiar with `GenServer`).
 However, before looking at use cases, let's discuss one controversial implementation detail.